JulesDoc/python_scripts/README.txt

-# Advantages of the new approach are:
+# Advantages of the new approach

     - Global location of the configuration variables.
 All are found in the config.ini file.
     - No need to touch source code.
     - Python is a portable language that could be executed in different platforms, however, it is important to bear